themaninthesuitcase/themaninthesuitcase.github.io/tkvoice/hardware.md

 ---
 # Hardware

+<p class="text-muted"><small>Amazon UK Links on this page are affiliate links.</small></p>

+TKVoice requires IOS 9 or above.
+This means you'll need a compatible IOS device such as an iPhone 4S (or above) or an iPod Touch capable of running at least IOS 9.

 To get the most from TKVoice you will want to use an external microphone and speaker.

-At the time of writing there is no support for Bluetooth but this is hoped to be added in future.
+At the time of writing there is no support for Bluetooth and this is unlikely to be added in future.

 You will need three components: A microphone, a speaker and a splitter cable.